openstack/neutron-specs/specs/liberty/rbac-networks.rst

 API Tests
 ---------

-* Excercise basic CRUD of ACL entries
+* Excercise basic CRUD of RBAC entries
-* Make sure networks are revealed and hidden as ACL entries are changed
+* Make sure networks are revealed and hidden as RBAC entries are changed
 * Delete port of another tenant from tenant with shared network